rserota/wad/README.md

 <h3>Panning</h3>

-If you've used other audio software before, you probably know what most of these settings do, though panning works a little bit differently.
-With Web Audio, you don't directly set the left/right stereo balance.
-Rather, the panning setting describes the distance of the sound source from the audio listener, along the X axis.
-You can set the panning to arbitrarily high or low values, but it will make the sound very quiet, since it's very far away.
+Wad.js supports two types of panning: stereo-panning, and 3d-panning.
+Stereo-panning works the same way panning works in most audio software.
+With stereo panning, you can specify the left/right balance of the sound using a number between 1 and -1.
+A value of 1 means the sound is panned hard-right, and a value of -1 means the sound is panned hard-left.

-Wad.js supports 3D panning.
+With 3d-panning, you don't directly set the left/right stereo balance.
+Rather, the panning setting describes the distance of the sound source from the audio listener.
 Any time you would pass in a panning parameter (either to the constructor, the <code>play()</code> method, or the <code>setPanning()</code> method), you can pass it in as a three element array to specify the X, Y, and Z location of the sound.
+You can set the panning to arbitrarily high or low values, but it will make the sound very quiet, since it's very far away.

 <pre><code>
 var saw = new Wad({